-Queen's Birthday long weekend traffic: Queues building as motorists escape for first level 2 holiday weekend
+Queen's Birthday traffic: Queues building as motorists escape for first level 2 holiday weekend

-Kiwis were today encouraged to enjoy a "normal" holiday weekend - and they're doing just that, with traffic building as motorists head off on the first alert level 2 long weekend.
+New Zealanders were today encouraged to enjoy a "normal" holiday weekend - and they're doing just that, with traffic building as motorists head off on the first alert level 2 long weekend.

 Police were called to reports of the crash on Mahunga Drive shortly before 4pm.